Japan - Nunatak - September/October 2016

 October 5: Kyoto - Shin-Osaka - Shin-Yamaguchi - Masuda

 We had sushi for breakfast in our room. and were ready to go way too early.
 Eventually we went to the train station and waited there for our Shinkansen to Shin-Osaka.
 There we switched trains for the Shinkansen to Shin-Yamaguchi.
 There we had almost an hour to spare, so we had lunch (bread with salmon, cheese and some sandwhiches).
 Around 1 our train to Masuda departed for the final stretch.
 This was a "limited express" train, the second slowest type of train - only a "local train" is slower.
 We were almost the only passengers.
-The conductor gave us some figures made out of paper - origami, a Japanese art form.
+The ticket inspector gave us some figures made out of paper - origami, a Japanese art form.
 Lovely!

 Around 2.30 we arrived in Masuda.
 The hotel was next to the station.
 We were lucky: our room was already available, so we could drop off our luggage.
 We decided to walk to the beach (an hours walk) but as it started to rain almost immediately after we had departed, we decided to turn around.